-Are you going through Rome on your holiday trip and want to know how to spend the next 24 hours?
-While Rome is a big city, the historical centre is quite small and a joy to walk.
+Are you visiting Rome on holiday and want to know how to spend the next 24 hours?
+While Rome is a big city, the historical centre is quite small and easy to walk.
 Here’s a very quick guide to what you can see and do in just 24 hours.

 Start with an early breakfast then make your way to the famous Vatican City.
 Depending on where you are staying in Rome, it may be a walk, but if you prefer take the metro.
 There is a stop just outside the Vatican at Ottaviano-S. Pietro.
 Line A of the Metro runs through with trains every few minutes.
 It’s a 5 minute walk from the Metro to both St Peter’s Square and the Vatican Museums.
 Once inside the museum immerse yourself in the spectacular collection featuring some of the most famous sculptures and valuable masterpieces from the renaissance.
 Remember the Vatican has a strict dress code, so make sure you cover up your shoulders and knees.